weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ### OTA_Ping

-The Ping RQ/RS allows the channel partner to test the connectivity is working.
+The Ping RQ/RS allows the ChannelManager partner to test the connectivity is working.

 ### OTA_HotelRoomList

-The RoomList RQ/RS is used by the channel partner to map the Weekendesk rooms and rate plans with the ones on its system.
+The RoomList RQ/RS is used by the ChannelManager partner to map the Weekendesk rooms and rate plans with the ones on its system.

 ### OTA_HotelAvailNotif

-The Availability Notification RQ/RS allows the channel partner to send Availability, Restrictions and Booking Limits to Weekendesk for each rate plan mapped in its system.
+The Availability Notification RQ/RS allows the ChannelManager partner to send Availability, Restrictions and Booking Limits to Weekendesk for each rate plan mapped in its system.

 ### OTA_HotelRateAmountNotif

-The Rates Amount Notification RQ/RS allows the channel partner to send prices for each rate that is mapped in its system.
+The Rates Amount Notification RQ/RS allows the ChannelManager partner to send prices for each rate that is mapped in its system.

 #Setup